Ryaong792/Tic-Tac-Toe/README.md

 Creation of a Tic-Tao-Toe game for our WDI project.
 A simple game of Tic-Tac-Toe made to be a signal-page application using lessons we learned since we started WDI.

-Users stories
+Users stories:

-•	Users most be able to use accounts by signing up, login, signing out, & change password
+•	Users most be able to use accounts by signing up, login, signing out, & change password.

-•	Uses should be able to play tic-tic-tac toe with another player
+•	Uses should be able to play tic-tic-tac toe with another player.

-•	Users should be notified on who won the match
+•	Users should be notified on who won the match.

-•	Users should be able to start a new game after a match end
+•	Users should be able to start a new game after a match end.

 •	User that log in first when playing will always be “X” aka player 1.

-Wireframes
+Wireframes:
 Link:https://github.com/Ryaong792/Tic-Tac-Toe/blob/master/wireframe.jpg

-Tic Tac Toe
+Tic Tac Toe:
 https://ryaong792.github.io/Tic-Tac-Toe/index.html

 Technologies:

 •	jQuery

 •	JavaScript

 •	AJEX/API

 •	Github

 Approach:

 •	I started off with a general outline of what I wanted to game to look like via wireframe.

 •	Next I started to structure my HTML file with a general layout base on my sketch and created a main board for the game.

 •	After the general layout I started to the game logic.
 Getting X and O to show when click etc.

 •	Once HTML/CSS/JS was put there together started the AJAX.

 •	I started with the account info first – user creation, signup, sign-out, and new password.

 Challenges

 •	I thought I had a pretty good feel on what I wanted the site to look like and since I was more comfortable with HTLM/CSS.
 Then reality hit.
 The site seems to busy; the layout was wrong and the feel was off.
 I strip down most of the ideas I had since it was just too much for what it should be.